 How to Preserve Flowers and Organics

-Step 2: To preserve and prepare 2-dimensional flowers and organics to be embedded into the colorized Crystal Clay and layered into colorized Nunn Design Resin, pressing your flowers and organics within a flower press, book or catalogue will provide the best results.
+Step 2: To preserve and prepare 2-dimensional flowers and organics to be embedded into the colorized Epoxy Clay and layered into colorized Nunn Design Resin, pressing your flowers and organics within a flower press, book or catalogue will provide the best results.

 Here are some basic steps to preserving your own flowers and organics: